dpgaharwal/URL-Shortener/README.md

 ---
-## Introducing Lynklytics: Your Advanced URL Shortener & Analytics Platform
+## Introducing Linklytics: Your Advanced URL Shortener & Analytics Platform

 This project, inspired by the EmbarkX Bitly Clone tutorial, is a full-stack application built to demonstrate modern web development with Spring Boot, React, and Supabase.

-Lynklytics is a comprehensive URL shortener and analytics tool designed for efficiency and insight.
-It leverages the **React Context API** for seamless state management, **Supabase** for robust backend services (database, authentication, and storage), **ShadCN** for a sleek and accessible user interface, and **Recharts** for powerful data visualization.
+Linklytics is a comprehensive URL shortener and analytics tool designed for efficiency and insight.
+It leverages the React Context API for seamless state management, Supabase for robust backend services (database, authentication, and storage), ShadCN for a sleek and accessible user interface, and Recharts for powerful data visualization.

 ---

 ## **Video Demonstration**